Optum/runiac/README.md

 - Need to be defined in a `tests` directory within the _step_'s directory.
 - Need to be golang tests OR compiled to an executable named `tests.test`
-  - If using golang tests, Gaia Build Container will compile the tests to an executable automatically as part of container build process
+  - If using golang tests, Terrascale Build Container will compile the tests to an executable automatically as part of container build process
   - Golang tests are the recommendation (ie. Terratest).
 - The tests directory will receive the terraform outputs of the step as `TF_VAR` environment variables